mrchrisster/mister-arcade-attract/README.md

 Make sure you have your Arcade roms setup correctly.
 [Update-all](https://github.com/theypsilon/Update_All_MiSTer) script works great for that.

-## Feeling Lucky?
+# Feeling Lucky?
-Included is FeelLucky_Arcade.sh - a script to start a random Arcade game.
-Intended to be a fun way to explore your library!
+Included is FeelLucky_Arcade.sh, which is a fun way to explore your MiSTer arcade library.
+The script loads a single random arcade game.
+Play and enjoy!